 The Best Way To See Reims With Kids Along

 We took a day trip to Reims during our Paris vacation this summer, attracted by its history and promise of champagne.
 Daytrips are tricky because you have only a little time to orient yourself to a new place and see a few worthwhile things.
 Reims is a well worth a visit, and even an overnight stay.
 It was bigger than we expected and our guidebook did a poor job of making it clear how very far apart some key sites were.
-Here is the itinerary I wish we’d followed to see everything we wanted to.
+Here is the one-day itinerary I wish we’d followed to see everything we wanted to.

 The Best Things To Do In Reims In 1 Day